eslindsey/everyplate/about.md

 permalink: /
 navbar: 1
 ---
-# About

-This is a repository of information about the EveryPlate (and HelloFresh) meal kits and their recipes.
+This is a repository of information about the EveryPlate and HelloFresh meal kits and their recipes.

 ## Help Out